 JIMMIE CAIN – Football

 A legend both as a football player and an official.
 An All-America back with Jimmy Phelan’s University of Washington Huskies of the mid-30s, he played in the 1937 Rose Bowl against Pittsburgh.
 Later he became one of the nation’s top football officials.
 As a referee he worked two Rose Bowl games and a record 14 East-West Shrine Games.
 A member of the UW Athletic Hall of Fame.

 RAY MANSFIELD – Football

-Considered one of the best football players ever developed in the state, Mansfield was a standout in high school at Kennewick, at the University of Washington and for 13 seasons in the NFL.
-He won two Super Bowl rings with the 1970s Pittsburgh Steelers.
+Considered one of the best football players ever developed in the state, Mansfield was a standout in high school at Kennewick (1959 grad), at the University of Washington and for 13 seasons in the NFL.
 Mansfield participated in the 1962 East-West Shrine game and is a member of the UW Athletic Hall of Fame.
+He was the 18th overall pick in the 1963 NFL draft by the Philadelphia Eagles.
+He spent one season with Philadelphia then moved to the Pittsburgh Steelers.
+Mansfield played in 182 consecutive games at center and won two Super Bowl rings with the Steelers (1974 and 1975).
+He retired in 1977.